 Explore The Berkshires

-Located approximately 140 miles north of New York City and a 120 miles west of Boston, Berkshire County is internationally renown for its natural beauty, rich history, and picturesque New England towns.
+Located approximately 140 miles north of New York City and 120 miles west of Boston, Berkshire County is internationally renowned for its natural beauty, rich history, and picturesque New England towns.

 Find Your Berkshire Community

 Each community in the Berkshires has a distinct personality – not to mention its own set of attractions.
 Whether it is dining, shopping, or cultural attractions, the Southern, Central, and Northern sections of Berkshire County come together to create a piece of New England that attract people from all over the world.
 Explore our communities to help you plan your next Berkshire vacation or research relocation.

 - Herman Melville wrote the novel Moby Dick at his home, Arrowhead, now a National Historic Landmark in Pittsfield.

 - At 3,491 feet, Mount Greylock is the highest point in Massachusetts.